• 0Shopping Cart

 Not sure heavy equipment training is for you?
 Get the facts:

-• The nationwide median salary for a trained equipment operator is $43,810 per year.
+• The nationwide median salary for a trained equipment operator is over $60,000 per year, according to the U.S. Bureau of Labor Statistics (BLS).

-• Some mobile crane operators earn up to $35 per hour.
-(That’s $98,000 per year!)
+• Some crane operators earn $50 or more per hour.
+(That’s over $100,000 per year!)

 • NCCCO certification leads to a dramatically increased job placement rate.

-If you’re interested in taking your career to the next level and completing heavy equipment operator training, contact Nationwide Crane Training to learn more about our heavy equipment mobile crane operator and qualified rigger classes near you.
+If you’re interested in taking your career to the next level and completing heavy equipment operator training, contact Nationwide Crane Training to learn more about our mobile crane operator and qualified rigger classes near you.

 Got a Question?